Paul Tsuchihashi

+Biography

+Tsuchihashi was born in Suwa, Nagano on April 12, 1866.
+He entered the Jesuits on September 7, 1888, was ordained a priest on August 24, 1901, and professed final vows on February 2, 1905.

 Career

 After completing studies in Paris, Tsuchihashi was assigned to Shanghai and the observatory at She Shan Hill (Zose).
 In this period, his work focused on the movement of asteroids.
 He also taught mathematics at the Jesuit Aurora University in Xujiahui.

 When Sophia University was established in Tokyo in 1913, he became one of the members of the teaching faculty.
 He taught mathematics and Chinese literature.
 He was Rector of the university from 1940 until the end of the war years.